-- Maintain consistent water of at least 1 in. per week, per plant.
-This equates to about 2.5-3 gal. every 2 to 3 days.
+- Maintain consistent water of at least 1 inch per week per plant.
+This equates to about 2.5-3 gallons every 2 to 3 days.
 Especially when summer temperatures climb.
-Roots are shallow frequent waterings are beneficial until establishment, which can take up to 1 year.
+Roots are shallow, and frequent waterings are beneficial until establishment, which can take up to 1 year.

 - Which Vegetables Should NOT Be Planted Near Blueberry Plants.

 - We suggest keeping your blueberries in an area that is separated from your other garden plants because the low pH needed for blueberries is not conducive for most other plants.

 Blueberry Care - Maintenance After Establishment